-Imagine for a second that you are shopping online for a new trench coat.
-The website you decide to buy your new furry companion from is new, and you are not entirely sure of the size you want to go with.
+Imagine that you are shopping online for a new trench coat.
+The website you decide to buy your new furry companion from is new, and you are not entirely sure what size you want.
 You are pretty sure of the color, but you’re mulling over another shade that caught your attention.
-You decide to buy four new trench coats in two sizes and two different colors with the intention of returning at least two of them.
+You buy four new trench coats in two sizes and two colors to return at least two of them.

 Pretty awesome for you, but the retailer—not so much.
 In reality, many customers shop online this way.
 And while it seems an ideal situation for customers, it’s highly unfavorable for retailers.
 Black Friday and Cyber Monday (BFCM) are around the corner, and though retailers prepare in advance to tackle the large order volumes, they dread what has practically become an eCommerce tradition—bracketing.

 Bracketing (aka buy-and-try) is a new “hidden” return problem for retailers that has gained momentum in the last few years.
 Customers have substituted the fitting rooms for at-home try-ons, buying multiple product variations to return the ones they don’t like.
 The concept is a close companion of another shopping habit, “wardrobing”—where customers buy a product for a special event or occasion and return it after use.